jonghoxxshin/cell_society/DESIGN.md

 So when adding a new simulation one must first identify which rules format will be sufficient and if none of the current formats are sufficient, create a new format, and modify getRulesFromLine() accordingly to parse the rules.

-CSV PARSER STUFF
+In addition to the new rules txt file that must be created, one must also create a new csv config file for the new simulation as well as a new properties file for the simulation.
+The CSV files are all the same format regardless of the type of game:
+    Simulation Name
+    height,width
+    grid
+which is then followed by a comma delineated 2D array, that represent the starting state of each of the cells in the grid.
+The properties files also follow a common format, some of which may or may not be necessary for the new simulation:
+    name_of_creator
+    type_of_game
+    description
+    name_of_csv
+    color0
+    color1
+    color2
+    shape
+    probability
+    edge_policy
+    neighbor_type

-Further, all of the board types are enumerated, and then correspond to a subclass of the abstract class Board.
+All of the board types are determined based on the type_of_game string, and then correspond to a subclass of the abstract class Board.
 One of two options will be appropriate: either one of the existing classes will suffice for the new simulation or a new class must be made, that is an extension of the Board class.
 The subclasses of Board mainly are used to distinguish how the simulation's board will be updated.
 For example since Seeds is very similar to Game of Life, it is likely that one would be able to use the same board class that Game of Life uses, GenericBoard.
 If there is no existing simulation that has update rules that will suffice for it, a new subclass must be made.
+If a new subclass was created the method getBoardType() and getBoard() in SimulationController must be modified to function with the new type of board. name_of_creator, type_of_game, description, name_of_csv, color0, color1, color2 are self explanatory and take the according strings. edge_policy and neighbor_type can be selected from the existing options based on what is satisfactory for the simulation.
+For example currently if the simulation require torodial or finite edges, one may use edge_policy=torodial, and edge_policy=finite respectively.
+For neighbor type, we have enumerated our options with 1 representing a moore neighborhood, 2 being the von Neumann neighborhood and 3 being a modified version of the moore neighborhood.

 * New Visual Features: